 Intellectual ruination occurred whenever I provided too much information, such as the time I brought up cannibalism among the Germanic tribes during Caesar’s invasion of Gaul, or the fact that incense was used during liturgies in the early church to keep flies off the altar, which was important in places like Syria.
-When I followed this up with a lecture about Semitic cultures’ bifurcation of the sacred and profane, eyes started to roll.
-As you can see, intellectual ruination is directly related to not wanting to know how that delicious Sabrett’s hotdog was made.
+When I followed this up with how Semitic cultures bifurcated the sacred and profane, eyes started to roll.

-Existential ruination could take many forms, usually by my calling into question people’s motives in a negative way, which resulted in an eye roll again.
-Interesting, but whenever I was proved right, the topic was dismissed.
-The most common form of existential ruination involved sexuality, as in he’s gay, she’s a lesbian.
-In some cases, the information I shared consisted of observations about telltale signs of repressed sexuality, such as a preoccupation with gays and lesbians by so-called straight people.
+Existential ruination took many forms, usually by my questioning people’s motives, which resulted in an eye roll again.
+Interestingly, whenever I was proved right, the topic was dismissed.
+The most common existential ruination involved sexuality, as in he’s gay, she’s a lesbian.
+In some cases, the information I shared consisted of observations about telltale signs of repressed sexuality, such as a preoccupation with gays and lesbians by people claiming to be straight.

 The greatest form of ruination, however, concerned technical information.
-I am not an expert in most areas, but I do know some things about a few, select topics.
-That’s what happens in American doctoral programs: you learn a great deal about the smallest thing.
+I am not an expert in most areas, but I do know some things about a few topics.
+That’s what happens in American doctoral programs: you learn a great deal about the infinitesimal.